Can I Get Married at St. Wilfrid's?

 - One of you has at any time regularly attended public worship in the parish for at least 6 months

 - One of your or your fiance/e's parents has lived in the parish for at least 6 months at any time after you were born (or, in the case of your fiance/e's parents, at any time after your fiance/e was born)

 - One of your or your fiance/e's parents has regularly attended public worship in the parish for at least 6 months at any time after you (or your finace/e) were born.

 - A parent or grandparent of you or your fiance/e was married in the parish.

 When Can I Get Married?

-By church law weddings can take place on any day of the week including Sundays and Holy Days between 8 a.m. and 6 p.m. as long as they don't interfere with Divine Service.
-Local custom, and the Parish Priest's stamina, may well put some limits on the possibilities so if your heart is set on getting married at St. Wilfrid's please book the wedding with us before booking the reception et al. You will find a list below of restricted and unavailable dates.
+By church law, weddings can take place on any day of the week including Sundays and Holy Days between 8 a.m. and 6 p.m. as long as they don't interfere with Divine Service.
+Local custom, and the Parish Priest's stamina and holiday arrangements, may well put some limits on the possibilities so if your heart is set on getting married at St. Wilfrid's please book the wedding with us before booking the reception et al. You will find a list below of restricted and unavailable dates.

 What Does It Cost?